Reese, Michigan: History

 The first school meeting in the area was held in April 1866 and school was taught in a lumber shanty.
 There were 200 children of school age in the district.
 The original Reese School was built in 1880.
 The left side of the building was the original structure which was remodeled and increased in size in 1912.
 On April 25, 1913, a student set fire to the school and it burned to the ground.
 A new school was built in 1914 at a cost of $10,231.
 That structure remained, with renovations and additions, until it was torn down in 1962. it was replaced by the present middle school building which was erected from 1957 to 1966.
 In 1972, the gymnasium was refaced.
 At that time, the building housed both middle school and high school aged students.
 The present elementary school was built in 1957 and housed the lower grades.
 Total district enrollment was 1,308 students.
-The current Reese High School as built at a cost of $3,195,000 and opened for the 1976–77 school year housing grades 9-12.
+The current Reese High School as built at a cost of $3,195,000 and opened for the 1976–77 school year housing grades 9–12.
 The middle school housed grades 6–8, with grades K-5 in the present elementary building.
 Total enrollment for the district was 1,358 students.
 The middle school closed at the end of the 2014–15 school year, with students moving into the high school building.
 RMS went up for sale in 2015 but after a year of no purchase agreements, it was demolished in 2016.
-There are also three parochial elementary schools that serve the district.
+There are also two parochial elementary schools that serve the district.
 In 1971, 44 teachers from the elementary and high school went on strike.
 After refusal to go back to work, the Reese Board of Education fired all 44.
 Reese 44 members were the first teachers in Michigan fired for demanding a fair contract by striking.
 This produced the phrase "Remember the Reese 44".

 The area continues to be largely agricultural.
 Corn, soybeans, navy beans, and sugar beets are the major crops produced.
 There is very little dairy or other livestock.